aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-with-unicode-string-to-xps-document/_index.md

 A: Absolutely!
 The `AddGlyphs` method lets you specify any font family, size, and `FontStyle` you need.

 **Q: Where can I find additional documentation for Aspose.Page?**
-A: You can refer to the documentation [here](https://reference.aspose.com/page/net/) for comprehensive API details.
+A: You can refer to the documentation [Aspose.Page .NET API reference](https://reference.aspose.com/page/net/) for comprehensive API details.

 **Q: Are there any free resources to get started with Aspose.Page?**
 A: Yes, explore the community forum at [Aspose.Page forum](https://forum.aspose.com/c/page/39) for tips, examples, and peer support.

 **Q: Is there a trial version available before making a purchase?**
 A: Certainly!
-Download the free trial from [here](https://releases.aspose.com/) to evaluate the library.
+Download the free trial from [Aspose free trial download page](https://releases.aspose.com/) to evaluate the library.

 ---